qheilmann/CommandAPI-docs/docs/en/create-commands/functions-and-tags/setup.md

 :::info

 Most developers can completely skip this section.
-This is for those that are unfamiliar with functions and tags and is less about how the CommandAPI works.
+This is for those that are unfamiliar with functions and tags and is fewer about how the CommandAPI works.

 :::